PerrivandenBerg/RescueElite/README.md

 This game is part of my thesis project on replayability and AI-driven level design.
 Using Monte Carlo Tree Search (MCTS), we generate levels that can be played via the import function, showcasing the AI’s ability to create engaging and varied experiences.

 ## How to Play?
-- Use arrow keys to move the chopper.
+- Use arrow keys to move the chopper (or use the joystick on mobile).
-- Press colored buttons to open respective colored doors.
+- Shoot enemies or breakable blocks using 'X' or 'Z' (or the "SHOOT" button on mobile).
-- Shoot enemies or breakable blocks using 'X' or 'Z'.
+- Press the colored buttons to open respective colored doors.
 - Avoid or fight enemies.
 - Rescue the people and reach the exit to complete the level.